ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 to
 CHECK_TEMPLATE_NAMES   = on

-Save the file, leave it open in Notepad, double click the utility exe file to run it.
+Save the file, leave it open in Notepad, double click the utility py file to run it.
 A black console window will momentarily open and then close.
 The Report_ChangeSourceTemplate.txt file will automatically open in NotePad.